 Michael Janich’s H2HC Reality Check #2: The First of Your Self-Defense Moves Could Mean Life or Death

-An attacker’s first thrust will either hit, miss or be avoided due to anticipation and countermeasures.
+An attacker’s first thrust will either hit, miss or be avoided because of anticipation and countermeasures.
 The first two outcome options depend on the attacker’s accuracy.
 The third outcome option depends on your H2HC awareness and the speed of your self-defense moves.

 “When he thrusts, I’ve got to stay alive through the first motion,” Michael Janich explains.
 “So [I hollow] out, [draw] my hips back and [drive] both arms forward, blocking the backs of both arms.